- Academic Libraries

 Librarians and libraries should play a key role in helping all library users understand and comply with COPPA.
 (Note: The extent to which schools can or do assume parental responsibilities for students will depend in large part on decisions made by the local school board or superintendent.
 It will also depend on the nature of the resources being used in the classroom and whether those resources require students to divulge personally identifiable information.
 Some schools may decide to act on behalf of the child, others may decide to seek consent although an Acceptable Use Policy signed by students and parents at the beginning of the year, while others may take no responsibility at all and leave it up to parents.
 However the school implements the law, it must take care not to allow COPPA to interfere with curricular decisions.)

 - American Library Association.
-Minors and Internet Interactivity: An Interpretation of the Library Bill of Rights. (accessed October 31, 2013)
+Minors and Internet Activity: An Interpretation of the Library Bill of Rights. (accessed October 31, 2014)

 - Family Educational Rights and Privacy Act (1974) information (accessed October 31, 2013)